 If the calculus isn’t removed from your pet’s teeth, it builds up under the gums, eventually causing them to pull away from the teeth.
 This creates small pockets in the gum tissue that trap additional bacteria in the mouth.
 At this stage, your pet has developed an irreversible condition called Periodontal Disease, which not only causes considerable pain, but can also result in abscesses, infections, loose teeth and bone loss.

 How quickly this process takes place in your pet’s mouth depends on a number of factors, including her age, overall health, diet, breed, genetics, and the frequency and quality of dental care she receives.
 Your pet’s oral health affects more than just her mouth.
-Studies have proved a conclusive link between gum disease and Heart Disease in Humans and Dogs.
+Studies have proved a conclusive link between gum disease and

 Researchers also suspect certain strains of oral bacteria may lead to heart problems.
 Some types of bacteria found in the mouths of dogs produce sticky proteins that can adhere to artery walls, causing them to thicken.
 Mouth bacteria are also known to promote the formation of blood clots that can damage the heart.

-Tips to help keep your pet’s teeth and gums in great shape
+Five tips to help keep your pet’s teeth and gums in great shape

 Your pet’s diet plays a significant role in the amount of calculus she collects on her teeth.
 Raw diets — even prepared, ground raw diets — help control tartar.
 Raw ground bone is a gentle dental abrasive that acts like fine sandpaper when chewed, which helps remove debris stuck on teeth.